Robinpig/Note/docs/CS/DB/MySQL/Transaction.md

 The **durability** aspect of the ACID model involves MySQL software features interacting with your particular hardware configuration.
 Because of the many possibilities depending on the capabilities of your CPU, network, and storage devices, this aspect is the most complicated to provide concrete guidelines for.
 (And those guidelines might take the form of “buy new hardware”.)
 Related MySQL features include:

 - The `InnoDB` doublewrite buffer.
-See [Section 14.6.5, “Doublewrite Buffer”](https://dev.mysql.com/doc/refman/5.7/en/innodb-doublewrite-buffer.html).
 - The [`innodb_flush_log_at_trx_commit`](https://dev.mysql.com/doc/refman/5.7/en/innodb-parameters.html#sysvar_innodb_flush_log_at_trx_commit) variable.
 - The [`sync_binlog`](https://dev.mysql.com/doc/refman/5.7/en/replication-options-binary-log.html#sysvar_sync_binlog) variable.
 - The [`innodb_file_per_table`](https://dev.mysql.com/doc/refman/5.7/en/innodb-parameters.html#sysvar_innodb_file_per_table) variable.